apache/amoro-site/amoro-site/content/community/validate-release.md

 ## vote for the release

-If all verifications pass, please vote for the new release!
-Thanks a lot for your contribution!
+If all verifications pass, please vote +1 for the new release!
+If you find any critical issues, pleaste vote -1 for it.
+Thanks a lot for your work!